Forex Risk Management Basics

 Get rid of greed

 The next risk management strategy you need to implement is to not let greed control you.
 Avoid anticipating undue profit generation.
 Frequently, you find traders who have accounts sizes of roughly 2,000 dollars or less anticipating to making huge profits of roughly 4,500 to 5000 dollars.
 Such mindset puts the trader under undue strain and makes him or her commit significantly much more blunders than they would have normally.
+Take the case of a beginner trader who overleverages on a single trade hoping for quick riches, only to face margin calls.

 A wiser decision is to enter trading sizes that fairly reflect the amount of money you have in your account.
 It is advisable to be cautious while trading on leverage as they can serve as a double-edged sword.
 To help limit traders’ loss, the forex regulation in the US does not allow brokers to offer a leverage of more than 50:1.
 Enter big trades are not advisable.
+Instead, focus on consistent, smaller gains that compound over months.

 It is irrational, really, to trade a position size of 100,000 dollars, for instance, in your account that has only 1,000 dollars.
 If you make a losing trade, the consequence can be outrageous and could wipe out your account.
 The ideal thing is for traders to gather regular profits instead of trying to make the whole profit at a single trade.
+Implementing a trading journal to track emotional decisions can further help curb greed-driven actions.

 4